Four Steps to Preparedness

 • Learn about hazards or emergencies that may affect your community.
 Learn about community emergency plans and how you will be notified when an event occurs.
 Emergencies may happen when you or your family members are away from home, so learn about plans at your work, school, or anywhere else you and your family spend time.

 • Plan what to do with pets.
-Public health regulations do not allow pets in public shelters, nor do most hotels or motels allow them.
+Some shelters, hotels or motels do not allow pets.
 Contact your local emergency management office to inquire if sheltering plans include pets.
 Always plan in advance for shelter alternatives that work for you and your pets.
+Make sure that you have planned your pet's needs including food, water, leash, crate, medical records, etc.

-• Learn first aid and emergency medical care so you can help save lives and reduce suffering during an emergency.
+• Learn first aid and emergency medical care.
+You can help save lives and reduce suffering during an emergency if you know how to administer first aid.
 Adults and teenagers can acquire these valuable skills by signing up for general first aid and specialty courses, which are offered free in many communities.

 Emergency Supplies